-I’ve been trying to avoid foods with high fructose corn syrup (HFCS) for awhile now, and one of the biggest challenges is trying to find barbeque sauce without HFCS.
-I’ve found a few, but they’re so darn expensive.
-An alternative is making your own sauce.
+I try to avoid foods with high fructose corn syrup (HFCS).
+One of the biggest challenges is finding a barbecue sauce without HFCS.
+There are a few, but they’re darn expensive.
+An alternative is making your own homemade barbecue sauce.